The art of setting realistic goals

 The Role of Feedback and Adjustment

-Receiving feedback is crucial for setting and achieving realistic goals.
+A mentor teaches a lesson to his clientReceiving feedback is crucial for setting and achieving realistic goals.
 Feedback from mentors, peers, or even self-assessment helps in understanding the feasibility of your goals.
-Constructive feedback can point out potential pitfalls and areas for improvement, making it easier to adjust your goals accordingly.

-Regular adjustments based on feedback ensure that your goals remain relevant and attainable.
 This dynamic process of setting, receiving feedback, and adjusting helps in maintaining motivation and achieving long-term success.

 The Impact of Environment on Goal Setting